Teach Anywhere

 Prioritize and be realistic.
 Identify your instructional priorities based on what topics and activities you will be covering during the rest of the semester.
 Be realistic about what can be accomplished in that time and be flexible in order to focus on what is most important.

 Opt for tools and processes that are already familiar to you and your students.
-Try to rely on technologies or processes are familiar to you and your students when possible.
+Try to rely on technologies or processes that are familiar to you and your students when possible.

 Update settings, software, and apps.
 Check your notification settings in Canvas to make sure you are receiving notifications for messages, discussion board posts, etc. Make sure your version of MS Office is up to date and check the C&IT Remote Work resources page for other important info if you will be working from home.
-Download or update apps for your phones or tablet such as Outlook, Canvas, OneDrive, MS Teams, or MS Stream so you are ready to go.
+Download or update apps for your phones or tablet such as Outlook, Canvas, Zoom, OneDrive, MS Teams, or MS Stream so you are ready to go.
 Remind your students to do this as well!

 -